 Structure the Retrospective

 Because retrospectives can vary in length, place, participants, and time, it's a good idea to review the desired structure as part of the retrospective prework.
 The exact length will depend on how many people are on the team, how new the team is, whether any team members are located remotely and so on.
 The location will vary as well.
 Some teams like to hold their retrospectives in the same area where their big visible charts are located.
 Others prefer to leave the standard team area.
-In many cases, the ScrumMaster can facilitate the meeting; but at times, you might want to bring in an outside facilitator, either some from outside the team or even outside the company.
+In many cases, the ScrumMaster can facilitate the meeting; but at times, you might want to bring in an outside facilitator, either someone from outside the team or even outside the company.
 All of these decisions need to be made and communicated during prework.

 Sprint Retrospective Approach